How Bad is Instant Noodles for Health? Does Adding Veggies Make It Better?

 This additive that preserves the texture of instant noodles and keep them moist longer can cause kidney failure, liver disease, dermatitis, and even heart attack when consumed for a prolonged period.
 Are there any ways to make instant noodles healthier?

 Yes, there are.
-Delhi’s leading Dietitian Avni Kaul shares a few healthy options:
+Delhi’s leading Dietician Avni Kaul shares a few healthy options:

 1. Instead of using the dried vegetable packet, try adding fresh vegetables like broccoli, spinach, carrots, bell peppers, bok choy, and mushrooms.
 This will add essential nutrients such as potassium, dietary fiber, folate, vitamin A, and vitamin C to your instant food.